cursey/reframework-d2d/README.md

 # REFramework Direct 2D
 This is an [REFramework](https://github.com/praydog/REFramework) plugin that adds a Direct2D scripting API.
-It is under heavy development and currently in a pre-alpha state.

 ## Building
 Currently suggest building in RelWithDebInfo so that when issues arise you can debug and fix them.